gsumampouw/SchedulingApplication/README.md

 * [How to run](#how-to-run)

 ## General info
-Title: Desktop Scheduling Application
+* Title: Desktop Scheduling Application
-Purpose: To create a GUI based scheduling desktop application.
+* Purpose: To create a GUI based scheduling desktop application.
-Author: Gaby Sumampouw
+* Author: Gaby Sumampouw
-Contact Info: Email - gsumampo@wgu.edu
+* Contact Info: Email - gsumampo@wgu.edu
-Date: 01/13/2022
+* Date: 01/13/2022

 ## Technologies
 * IDE: IntelliJ Community 2021.1.3
 * JDK: JDK 11
 * JAVAFX:javafx-sdk-11.0.2
 * MySQL: mysql-connector-java-8.0.26
+* JUnit-jupiter-5.8.2
+* Mockito
-* junit-jupiter-5.8.2
+* Log4J 2

 ## How to run
 Install JDK11, javafx-sdk-11.0.2, IntelliJ Community 2021.1.3 and mysql-connector-java-8.0.26.
 If you start the application, you will see the login page.